whiteth/HelloGithub2/Outline in detail.md

  - `branch`
  > Let's create a branch called `Studying_0313_your english name` on Github

  > creat a new file call `ToShowBranch_0313_your english name` in the branch

  > what happen at `Nework` in `Insights`?

  3. Environment on  Github desktop (**本機英文怎麼講**）

  - `clone`

+ > Is there still your branch `Studying_0313_your english name` in Github desktop environment?

  - `commit`+`push`